 Welcome to the dignity resource, devised by the RCN.

 The Principles of Nursing Practice describe what everyone can expect from nursing practice, whether colleagues, patients, their families or carers.
 Principle A underlines the importance of supporting and promoting dignified care and how fundamental it is to quality care in all settings.

-This resource aims to support everyone working in the nursing team in the delivery of dignified care.
+This online resource on dignity aims to support everyone working in the nursing team in the delivery of dignified care.
 It brings together key messages and practical insights gained from the RCN's 2008/2009 'Dignity: at the heart of everything we do' campaign, building on the achievements of the campaign and related work, and illustrating the description of quality nursing care outlined in Principle A of the RCN’s Principles of Nursing Practice.

 The different sections of the resource are:

 - Definition of dignity - this provides a starting point to explore what dignity means to you and what dignity might mean for patients/clients in your care setting.

 - Dignity in practice - promoting dignity in practice involves considering people, places and processes.
 Here we share some of the creative solutions people have found.
 Even small changes can lead to big effects to people's experience of dignity.

 - Learning with the RCN - the award winning dignity material on the RCN's Learning Zone.

 - RCN publications - gathers together all the outputs from the RCN's campaign.